dsgvad/Library_4C/README.md

 - **Endpoint:** `localhost/library-main/public/author/show`
 - **Method:** `GET`
-- **Description:** Retrieves a list of authors.
+- **Description:** Returns a list of authors available in the library.
 Requires a valid JWT token.

 ##### Request Headers